 There is one study session with 3 relatively short readings.
-The first introduces derivative markets and instrument.
+The first introduces derivative markets and instruments.
 The second covers the basics of derivative pricing and valuation.
 The third discusses risk management and option strategies.

 Level 3 is meant to bring everything together.
-All concepts can be tested in any section and you need a solid understanding across products.
+All concepts can be tested in any section, and you need a solid understanding across products.

 For level 2, follow these strategies:

 I suggest that you allocate one full day for derivatives.
 Take baby steps to make sure you are fully confident about each concept before moving on.

 It will likely take you a ton of time reading and watching the videos and more time and effort to work on the EOCs.
 They are labor-intensive and time-consuming.

 It would be great if things started to click in the first reading.
 Don’t worry if it doesn’t — most of my readers do need a second reading.

 The good thing is that, after going through the materials a couple of times, my readers are so confident that they hope for more derivatives questions in their L2 exams.

 If you can remember a formula, you can plug and chug a calculation.
 Try your best to understand (not memorize) the formula: what does it mean, what does it imply when a given variable changes, which variable has a greater impact, and you’ll have to spend less time actively memorizing it.